Solmidey/drosera-mainnet-trap-guide/README.md

 - No constructor args for the trap contract.

-  -If you need constants (addresses, thresholds), hardcode them or use immutable with no constructor inputs, Drosera expects a predictable ABI.
+  - If you need constants (addresses, thresholds), hardcode them or use immutable with no constructor inputs, Drosera expects a predictable ABI.

 - Deterministic: